SyncholisticMG/gh/chapter5/energyHarvesting.md

 As we're existing in many lineages, we look differently all the time.

-Photographs are they're an enhanced reflective technology that is a direct manifestation of alchemy.
+Photographs are an enhanced reflective technology that is a direct manifestation of alchemy.
 It captures a slice of light in which the consciously entangled observer can see unmanifested matter by reflection of what that time-space environment looks like in light.
 Our eyes can only see a certain band of frequency that the picture captures, even though our DNA instrument as a whole can perceive data beyond the sense of sight through our intuition.